 Based on the assessment infrastructure, Vulnerability assessment can be classified into three types.

-- External Scans: External scans looks for loopholes or vulnerabilities in the IT ecosystem that are accessible to external users like ports, websites, network firewalls, etc.
+- External Scans: External scans look for loopholes or vulnerabilities in the IT ecosystem that are accessible to external users like ports, websites, network firewalls, etc.

-- Internal Scans: Internal scans looks for vulnerabilities in the internal network of an organization.
+- Internal Scans: Internal scans identify vulnerabilities in the internal network of an organization.
 This type of scan is done from the perspective of an insider who has access to the systems.